vidvidex/falcon/README.md

 Coefficients are 15 bits `[14:0]`

+Folder `scripts` contains the various scripts used during implementation

 ## Implementation-wide parameters

 `SIGNATURE_LENGTH` - length of the signature in bytes.
 See table 3.3 in the specification.
 Often called `slen` or `sbytelen` in the algorithms in the specification.